ppizarror/pygame-menu/README.md

 - *get_channel()*

-    Get the channel of the sound engine.
+    Gets the channel of the sound engine.

     ```python
     sound = pygameMenu.sound.Sound(...)